yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 ### Sharding

-Data distribution is very critical in scaling.
-In YugabyteDB, data is [split (sharded)](./sharding-rebalancing) into tablets.
+Data distribution is critical in scaling.
+In YugabyteDB, data is [split (sharded)](./data-distribution/) into tablets.
 A tablet is effectively a piece of a table and these tablets are placed on various nodes.
 The mapping of a row of a table to a tablet is deterministic and the system knows exactly which tablet holds a specific row.

 {{<tip>}}
 To learn more about the different types of sharding, see [Hash & Range sharding](../../architecture/docdb-sharding/sharding/).
-For an illustration of how tablets are split, see [Tablet splitting](../linear-scalability/sharding-rebalancing#tablet-splitting)
+For an illustration of how tablets are split, see [Tablet splitting](./data-distribution/#tablet-splitting)
 {{</tip>}}

 ### Rebalancing